A Merry Menagerie

 Party Pooper

-With her infant child (Patricia Arno) at home, it is doubtful Lois Long was seeing as much nightlife as she did during her first weeks at the New Yorker, when “nights were bold.”
-And indeed, her nightlife column “Tables for Two” would end for good in June 1930.
+With her infant child (Patricia Arno) at home, it is doubtful Lois Long was seeing as much nightlife as she did during her first weeks at The New Yorker, when “nights were bold.”
+And indeed, her nightlife column “Tables for Two” would end in June 1930…for awhile anyway.
 Her Oct.
 5 column took a cursory spin through the various nighttime offerings, ending on this note regarding a fan letter and a message from comedian Jimmy Durante:

 THE GREAT SCHNOZZOLA Jimmy Durante brought a smile to the face of Lois “Lipstick” Long.